-Information held within the care plans showed that people had been involved in their assessment of need to a lesser and greater degree, depending on their capabilities.
-This process helped to identify their individual needs and choices, and was based on information supplied by social workers and external healthcare staff.
-If the person was unable to contribute, information had been actively sought from others such as family members and friends.
-Written personalised care plans, which detailed people's individual needs and choices, had been put together by the staff and the person receiving the care where possible.
 The people we spoke with said that the care they received was delivered in accordance with their needs and wishes, and the written reviews of this care supported this view.
 The reviews showed that where possible, the person themselves had been involved, and if this wasn't possible, family members and others important had been consulted.
-The service was found to hold a lot of very detailed information about each person, and the staff at the home agreed that if this was condensed into a more manageable format, it would help staff on a day to day basis, and in the event of emergencies.
 We spoke to one relative about the care planning process, and delivery of care, and they all were satisfied that the staff were following the guidelines set of in their relative's care plans, and that this had resulted in their relatives experiencing a good quality of life whilst living at the home.

 The nurse in charge said that care staff reported and recorded any issues regarding people's health and well-being, and action was taken to deal with these issues accordingly, either via the nursing staff or through other agencies such as their GP.
 Staff confirmed that they were involved in supporting people with personal care and oral hygiene.
 The nursing staff were involved in assessing people who were at risk of developing pressure sores and appropriate intervention was recorded in people's care plans.
 The incidence of pressure sores, their treatment and outcome was recorded in people's files, and reviewed on a continuing basis.
 Equipment necessary for the promotion of tissue viability and prevention or treatment of pressure sores was provided.
-We did note there to be some gaps in the way people's fluid intake was monitored and recorded, how their repositioning was monitored and recorded, and when staff applied people's prescribed creams.
-We have made a recommendation relating to this issue.